 3. Not checking the original papers

 Just because you are buying an old car doesn’t mean you have to ignore the documents.
 Do not forget to check the original papers of the vehicle.
 Many people try to sell stolen cars at a cheap price.
 So steer clear of such bogus deals.
-If you find a good deal with an expired registration, encourage the vehicle owner to apply for online car registration.
+If you find a good deal with an expired registration, encourage the vehicle owner to apply for online car registration at Vehicle Renew.
 Also, check the service book to know about the repairs history.

 4. Neglecting to get a second opinion on the car